leonardf-git/it3038-2023/week 12/README.md

 ## Lab 11

-Submit the link to your github folder containing the flask app you created above.
+In Github folder link the directory containing the flask app you created above.
 It should run and prompt me to input my name, and work when I submit it.

+For your submission create a word document with a screenshot of your entire script, the link to your script on github, and screenshots of your script running, submit this to canvas.
+If your script is still running into errors be sure to still include a screenshot of your whole script and the entire error message when attempting to run your script (partial credit).